kalohq/redocs/README.md

 -----

 - One-command results (no need for extra code or config to get going)
-- Fixture powered (ComponentTree ???)
+- ComponentFixture powered (ComponentTree ???)
   - Auto-generated default fixtures
   - JS exported fixtures
 - Can read dependencies to give idea of make-up